jimasp/behave-vsc/CONTRIBUTING.md

 - If the "Extension Tests" debug test fails, it could be a timeout, removing all breakpoints from both enviroments.
 Specific problem:
 - Is the problem actually in another extension - which code are you in?
 Try disabling other extensions.
 - Does the issue occur with the example project workspaces, or just in your own project?
 What is different about your proect?
-You can add your own project to the extension .vscode/launch.json to debug the extension against it.
 - Have you made any changes yourself?
 If so, can you e.g. stash/backup your changes and do a `git clean -fxd` and pull latest?

 ---